CloudCIX/documentation-cloudcix/README.md

 ![Architectural Overview](/static/images/architectural_overview.png)

 ##  Pod
 A Pod is the unit of physical infrastructure in CloudCIX.
-A Pod can carry out one of the following three functions.
+A Pod can carry out one or more of the following three functions.
 *  Provisioning and Monitoring (PAM)
 *  Central Orchestration Platform (COP)
 *  Region